 I wrote a magazine as a kid for my International Pen Pal Club.
 (The name of my club was a bit of a misnomer since the vast majority of my readers were in the greater Des Moines area.)
 If only you’d had a subscription to Stickers & Stuff Magazine circa 1986, you may have seen it mentioned there.*

 It was all about writing and pen pals.
 My mom printed it out at work, and then I stapled the magazine together.

 I had pen pals throughout my childhood, teens, and into my mid-twenties.
-I wrote the restaurant review column in my high school paper, and in college, I minored in English.
+I wrote the restaurant review column in my high school paper.
+In college, I minored in English.
 I literally spent over a decade working for a company called, We Tell Stories, in which I visited schools and performed plays for kids.